semrush/intergalactic/website/docs/components/input-number/input-number.md

 If the user enters an invalid value (below the minimum or above the maximum), the value will be reset to the minimum or maximum value, respectively, when input loses the focus (`onBlur`).

-If the input does not have a defined range of acceptable values, no validation will be applied, and the entered value will be retained.
+If the input doesn't have a defined range of acceptable values, no validation will be applied, and the entered value will be retained.

 ### Fractional numbers